What is the silica deposit geology in Malargüe, Mendoza?

 - Location: Malargüe department, southern Mendoza province, Argentina.

-- Inferred resource: 60,000,000+ tons.
+- Inferred resource / exploration upside: 60,000,000+ tons.

-- Independent validation: SGS Minerals (Chile) — attrition and granulometry report.
+- Independent validation: SGS Minerals (Chile), attrition and granulometry report.

 - Plant daily availability: 500 tons/day.